 The only gate He won’t enter is the heart that keeps Him out.

 Question: Have you ever tried to block Jesus, the Lord and Messiah, from control over your life in some way?
 Did that work out?
-Please leave your comment.
+You can leave a comment by clicking here.